Feisal Salum

+Azam FC and the Tanzania national team.He is a technically gifted and creative offensive playmaker who could play as an attacking midfielder or Box-to-box midfielder or as Deep-lying playmaker.

 International

+Zanzibar

 He played at the 2017 CECAFA Cup with the Zanzibar national football team.

+During the 2025 Mapinduzi Cup, Salum chose to represent Zanzibar instead of Tanzania.
+During the competition, he scored his first goal for Zanzibar during a 1–0 win against Tanzania on 3 January 2025.

+Tanzania

 He made his Tanzania national football team debut on 16 October 2018 in an AFCON qualifier against Cape Verde.

 He was selected for Tanzania's 2019 Africa Cup of Nations squad.